 Cotton is the most commonly used material to make sheets.
 Low thread count cotton is coarse and scratchy and more likely to pill (create small cotton balls on the surface).
 Higher thread count sheets are made with finer threads, resulting in softer sheets.
-Fine cottons such as Egyptian or Supima cotton are considered amongst the finest quality cotton sheets available because they are made of highest quality cotton, called long staple cotton.
-The longer the fiber the better because it creates stronger and finer yarns.
+Fine cotton, such as Egyptian or Supima cotton, is considered amongst the finest quality cotton sheets available because they are made of the highest quality cotton, called long-staple cotton.
+The longer the fiber, the better because it creates stronger and finer yarns.
 Cotton sheets will become more comfortable and soft with each washing.

-Microfiber is composed of very finely woven fibers, defined by their thickness, or dernier, which is the measurement of a fiber’s thickness.
-A high dernier points to a material of higher thickness, a low dernier is one of lower thickness.
+Microfiber is composed of very finely woven fibers, defined by their thickness, or denier, which is the measurement of a fiber's thickness.
+A high denier points to a material of higher thickness; a low denier is one of a lower depth.

-Though pilling is typically associated with lower quality thread counts; while usually rare, this can happen in high quality and high threat count sheets as well and is thus, a misconception.
-Pilling can happen with both Cotton and Microfiber sheets, depending on the finishing process.
+Though pilling is typically associated with lower quality thread counts, while usually rare, this can happen in high quality and high threat count sheets as well and is thus a misconception.
+Pilling can occur with both Cotton and Microfiber sheets, depending on the finishing process.

 The measures used to prevent pilling during the finishing process of manufacturing are known as singeing, which burns off the tiny fuzz, and mercerizing, a treatment that improves the strength and luster of the sheets.
 Typically, the manufacturer of a lower thread count sheet will not perform these preventative measures, thus resulting in pilling on the sheets.